Tongue biopsyBiopsy - tongue

-A tongue biopsy is surgery to remove a piece of the tongue for examination under a microscope.
+A tongue biopsy is surgery to remove a piece of the tongue to look at under a microscope.

 How the Test is Performed

 Some types of tongue biopsies remove a thin slice of tissue.
-Others are done under general anesthesia (asleep and pain-free) so that larger areas may be removed and examined.
+Others are done under general anesthesia.
+You will be asleep and pain-free so that a larger area may be removed and examined.

 How to Prepare for the Test